Tuesday, June 23, 2015

 Plagued by guilt and the burden of secrets, Cristina suffers an emotional breakdown.
 The dual elements of fire and water - to either purify or destroy - are recurring motifs running throughout Maps to the Stars

-In the interwoven stories of the protagonists, all the elements of Greek tragedy are there: Secrets, ambition, incest, jealousies, violence, ghosts, visions, morality, purification through self-immolation, redemption, liberation, and the godlike summoning of the elements of fire and water.
+In the interwoven stories of the protagonists, all the elements of Greek tragedy are there: Secrets, ambition, incest, jealousy, violence, ghosts, visions, morality, purification through self-immolation, redemption, liberation, and the godlike summoning of the elements of fire and water.

 Agatha, whose name means “good” in Greek, arrives in Hollywood dressed in a manner to conceal the scars from burns suffered in a fire she started as a child.
 Among the Hollywood trendoids, she looks as if she's from another planet.
 In fact, when asked where she’s from, she responds, “Jupiter.
 We know she's been institutionalized for arson in Florida, so we take it to mean she’s from the city of Jupiter, Florida.
 But Jupiter is also the name of the Greek god who married his sister, Juno.
 And as we later learn, Agatha is a child born of incest.